 Heat transfer is the transport of thermal energy from a warmer object to a cooler object.
-A distinction is made between thermal convection, thermal conduction and thermal radiation.
-You can read more about the different types of heat transport in this article.
+A distinction is made between convection, conduction and radiation.

 Example 1: Building

 The figure below shows a thermal image of a building.
 Due to the color coding, the spatial temperature distribution is clearly shown.
 In this case, the cooler areas are shown bluish and the hotter areas reddish to white.
 From this, conclusions can be drawn as to where the heat flows out of the building relatively strongly.

 While in this case the walls are obviously relatively cool and the heat hardly penetrates through them, the heat increasingly escapes through the window pane to the outside.
 Especially in the cold season, one is interested in avoiding such heat flows.
 In this way, the interior of the building does not have to be heated excessively, which is not only good for the environment but also for your wallet!

 Example 2: Teacup and vacuum flask (thermos)

 The next example shows a cup filled with hot tea and in comparison tea in a vacuum flask (thermos).
 It can be seen that in the case of the cup, the heat obviously penetrates very strongly to the outside, which leads to a large warming of the cup.
 The temperature on the outside of the thermos, however, is much lower (the red stripe on the thermos in the thermal image is only the reflection of the cup’s thermal radiation!).
 This is an indication that the thermos effectively prevents the flow of heat.
 It can therefore be assumed that the tea does not cool down as quickly in the thermos as in a cup.